-While I generally recommend ice breakers that are related to the topic of the meeting, five of anything is a quick, fun team building activity that people really enjoy.
-No one is asked to leave their conversational comfort zone and I have never found a participant unwilling to share the answers to this type of question.
+While I generally recommend icebreakers that are related to the topic of the meeting, five of anything is a quick, fun team building activity that people really enjoy.
+No one is asked to leave their conversational comfort zone and participants are never unwilling to share the answers to this type of question.

-- You can also use this ice breaker for topical discussion.
-As another example, in a session on team building, you might ask, "What are five dysfunctional behaviors you have experienced when participating on an unsuccessful team?"
+- You can also use this icebreaker for topical discussion.
+As another example, in a session on team building, you might ask, "What are five dysfunctional behaviors you have experienced when participating in an unsuccessful team?"
 Or, "Think about the best team you have ever been on.
 What are five key and important factors that made it your best or most successful team?"

 - Tell the groups that one person must take notes and be ready to share the highlights of their group discussion with the whole group upon completion of the assignment.

 - Debrief the team-building icebreaker by asking for a volunteer to read their list of five of anything.
 Or ask the volunteer to list any movies, for example, that more than one person had in common and shared as their favorite.
 Then, ask each group to share their whole list with the whole group.

 Because people are almost always your best source of laughter and fun, the reading of the lists generates a lot of laughter and discussion.
 You can also catch the drift of the conversation in the small groups based on the transitions made from item to item.

 - When the volunteer from each group is finished, ask the rest of the participants if they have anything they'd like to add to the discussion before moving on with the rest of the session.